 - Substance abuse referral

 The counseling staff works closely with the staff, faculty, administrators, families and community to provide a supportive, effective and safe environment in which all students can succeed.
-Students and families are encouraged to contact the Counseling Office at 953-8377 or 8050.
+Students and families are encouraged to contact the Counseling Office.

 - Academic Honesty Policy

 - Graduation Requirements

 - Course Changes and Credit Policy

 - Conflict Mediation

 The Lodi Board of Education expects students to respect the educational purpose underlying all school activities.
 All students need to prove to themselves that they can do successful work as a result of their own efforts.
 The Board expects students will not cheat, lie, or plagiarize.
 Teachers will not ignore or condone cheating, and anyone cheating will be penalized.
 Disciplinary consequences up to and including suspension may be assigned.

 - Students will select their classes for the following school year in the spring.
 The master schedule is created based upon the courses selected by the students, therefore, once the schedule is created there will be very limited to no opportunity to change classes.

 - Course change requests will be considered on a case-by-case basis.
 Students who are granted permission for a course change will have to successfully make up all the missed work for the course into which they transfer and demonstrate mastery of the curriculum to receive credit.